brlol/RedeskyNew/README.md

 Configurations and scripts for custom builds or Liquid Bounce.
 Fully updated and bypassing.

 .js files are scripts.
 Other files are configurations.
-# Current Version: RedeskyNewV4
+# Current Version: RedeskyNewV5
-Got a better velocity, will update probably today.
+Released!
 # Changelog
-Updates in V4:
+Updates in V5:
-- Added a working NoFall (will lag you back if you have flagged)
+- New velocity (not 0% but usually doesn't flag)
-- Added a FastEat for winning HVHs.
+- Chams
-- Rewrote TimerLongJump, now flags less.
+- Improved Aura
-- Changed the Scaffold to be slower but less flagging/breaking.
+- Scaffold flags less (make sure you hold the block when scaffolding)
 # Usage
 Configurations and scripts are located in different branches.